SeldonIO/alibi/doc/source/overview/algorithms.md

  - **Local** - instance specific explanation, why was this prediction made?
  - **Global** - explains the model with respect to a set of instances
  - **Cat. data** - support for categorical features
- - **Train?** - whether a training set is required to fit the explainer
+ - **Train** - whether a training set is required to fit the explainer

 **Anchor explanations**: produce an "anchor" - a small subset of features and their ranges that will almost always result in the same model prediction.
 [Documentation](../methods/Anchors.ipynb),